Ph.D. Degrees Awarded, Early Christian Studies

 Ky R. Heinze (May 2015).
 "Sacrifice to Demons in Porphyry and Origen."
 Dr. Heinze teaches Classics at Our Lady Seat of Wisdom Academy, Barry's Bay, Ontario.

 Yuliya Minets (May 2017).
 "The Slow Fall of Babel: Conceptualization of Languages, Linguistic Diversity and History in Late Ancient Christianity."
 Dr. Minets is Residential Fellow (2019-2020), Notre Dame Institute for Advanced Study.
+In August she will take up an Assistant Professorship in the History of the Ancient Mediterranean world, Department of History and Foreign Languages, Jacksonville State University, Jacksonville, AL.

 Sr. Maria del Fiat Miola, SSVM (May, 2018).
 "Spaces of Salvation in Sixth-Century Arles: The Women's Monastery as Household and Family."
 Sr. Fiat is working on behalf of her religious order in Italy and holds a Research Associateship in the Department of Greek and Latin, Catholic University of America.